iiasa/aneris/tests/ci/README.md

 These tests rerun scenarios harmonized with previous versions of `aneris` and confirm similar results.

+# TODO

+1. The listing of datasets should be housed in one location.
+At the moment, it is explicitly listed in three.
+2. After that, the tests in `test_regression.py` should be parameterized on that list

 # Test Data Location

 This folder is used for generating a database of testable scenario